tkt-actions/add-issue-links/README.md

   (Default: "# Related Issue")
 - `resolve` - Add "Resolve" prefix to close a related issue when the branch is merged.
   (allow "true" or "false".
 Default: "false")
-- `resolve-word` - Set a prefix for resolving an issue to some specified.
+- `resolve-word` - Set a prefix for resolving an issue to something specific.
   This works when the `resolve` option is enabled.
   (Default: "Resolve")
 - `repository` - Change a base repository related to an issue.
-  If you use this option, "resolve" option become false.
+  If you use this option, the "resolve" option becomes false.
   (e.g. `tkt-actions/issue-links`)
-- `link-style` - `body` add an issue link by editing Pull Request body.
+- `link-style` - `body` adds an issue link by editing Pull Request body.
-  `comment` add an issue link by creating comment to Pull Request.
+  `comment` adds an issue link by creating a comment on the Pull Request.
-  (allow "body or "comment".
+  (allow "body" or "comment".
 Default: "body")
 - `assign-pr-creator-to-issue` - Automatically assign the pull request creator to the related issue.
   (allow "true" or "false".
 Default: "false")